 The following conduct is defined as misconduct and will not be tolerated.
-This list is not all-inclusive of misconduct, but contains the most common unacceptable behavior:
+This list is not all-inclusive and is intended to provide examples and guidance to all employees:

-- A. The use of profanity or abusive language towards a member of the general public or towards another employee while performing official duties as a District employee. - B. The use of force towards a member of the public or towards another employee, to include physical violence. - C. Divulging or misusing confidential information, including removal from District premises, without proper authorization, any employee lists, records, designs, drawings, or confidential information of any kind will not be tolerated. - D. Accepting fees, gifts, or other valuable items in the performance of the employee's official duties for the District. - E. Removing money, merchandise, or property belonging to the District without permission from Harbormaster or General Manager. - F. Dishonesty, including intentionally giving false information, intentionally falsifying records or making false statements. - G. Reporting to work while under the influence of alcohol and/or illegal drugs. - H. Insubordination inclusive of not following the Captain's direction while a crewmember onboard a vessel. - Boarding a berthed vessel, under non-emergency conditions, for Harbor District non-business reasons without proper notification to the owner at least twenty-four hours prior to boarding: - J. Selling drugs while on duty or dispensing prescription drugs. - K. Drinking alcohol or using illegal drugs while on duty.
+- A. The use of abusive language towards a member of the general public while performing official duties as a District employee or as directed towards another employee. - B. The use of unlawful force towards a member of the public or towards another employee, to include physical violence. - C. Divulging or misusing confidential information, without proper authorization, to include, but not limited to, the improper release of any employee lists, , designs, drawings, or confidential information of any kind. - D. The improper accepting of fees, gifts, or other valuable items in the performance of the employee's official duties for the District. - E. Removing money, merchandise, or property belonging to the District without written permission from Harbormaster or General Manager. - F. Dishonesty, including intentionally giving false information, intentionally falsifying records or making false statements. - G. Reporting to work while under the influence of alcohol and/or drugs (legal or illegal). - H. Engaging in reckless behavior that places the employee, colleagues, and/or the public's safety and/or property at risk. - I. Insubordination, refusing to follow instructions/direction, openly challenging a supervisor's directive or displaying disrespectful behavior.
+Inclusive of not following the Captain's direction while a crewmember is on board a vessel. - J. Boarding a berthed or moored vessel without the owner's permission unless there is an immediate threat to the vessel, persons, environment, or other property. - K. Selling or dispensing illegal or prescription drugs while on duty. - L. Drinking alcohol or using drugs which impair judgement (including marijuana) while on duty. - M. Harassment in any form against employees of the District and the public. - N. Intentionally violating other District policies.

-Employees may be disciplined if found to be inappropriate in their conduct while performing official duties as employees of the San Mateo County Harbor District or found to be inappropriate in their conduct towards members of the public or other employees,
+Employees may be disciplined if found to be inappropriate in their conduct or be terminated depending on the severity of misconduct while performing official duties as employees of the San Mateo County Harbor District or found to be inappropriate in their conduct towards members of the public or other employees.

-Elected officials of the District upon hearing complaints from members of the general public or employees relative to District personnel shall immediately transmit the complaint to the Personnel Officer of the District, who is the General Manager or the General Manager's designee.
-The elected official shall take no further action of the complaint.
+Harbor Commissioners of the District upon hearing complaints from members of the general public or employees relative to District personnel shall immediately transmit the complaint to the General Manager.
+The Harbor Commissioner shall take no further action on the complaint.
+In the event a Harbor Commissioner hears of a complaint regarding the General Manager, the President of the Board will be notified for consideration or further consideration.